 If you too have peanut butter issues, or if you don’t like the taste (gasp!) use almond butter or sun butter in this recipe.
-Almond butter has higher proportion of monounsaturated fats, so it’s an even healthier option than peanut butter.
-Admittedly, the real reason I’m not addicted to almond butter is the $12 a jar price tag.
-Alas, if only peanut butter were that costly a commodity.
+Almond butter has higher proportion of monounsaturated fats, so some would consider it a more nourishing alternative to peanut butter.
+Admittedly, the real reason I’m not addicted to almond butter is the $12 a jar price tag!

 This recipe was way too much fun to play around with, so I went a little crazy with the variations.
 The best part about it is the simple and readily available ingredients!
 You can use the microwave and get just one bowl dirty.
 If your mind hasn’t been blown yet, it will be when you find out this can be made dairy-free.
 Creamy unsweetened coconut milk is the magic maker for this trick.
 It will be a hint coconut-ty unless you use expeller-pressed coconut oil, but the texture will be just as dreamy.